Black Friday 2018 streamer deals: $20 Roku, $25 Fire TV and Chromecast and more

 Just keep in mind:

-- Terms of the deal vary, so where possible we've listed when and where to get the sale price from each retailer.

-- The deals below are current as of Wednesday Nov.
-21, and include Walmart, Amazon, Best Buy, the Google Store and other major retailers.
+- The deals below are current as of Thursday Nov.
+22, and include Walmart, Amazon, Best Buy and other major retailers.

 - CNET may get a share of revenue from the sale of the products featured on this page.

-Note: Updated: Deals and availability confirmed on Thursday, Nov.
-22, 6:32 p.m.
-PT.